peergum/peergum.github.io/_jobs/2017 - wti-firmware-developer.markdown

 logo:
   picture: /assets/images/wti-logo.png
   name: WTI logo
+locations:
+ - "Remote"
-locations: [ "Remote", "Kitchener, ON" ]
+ - "Kitchener, ON"

 ---
 Since 2017, I've worked full-time as a frelancer, as the only firmware engineer for